Japan's Sharp to buy Toshiba PC business for $36 million

 The $18 billion sale of its chips business to a group led by U.S. private equity firm Bain Capital was completed last week.
 Foxconn was also interested in buying that business.

 Shares in Sharp rose 3 percent while shares in Toshiba rose 1 percent.
-That compared with flat trading on the benchmark Nikkei 225 index.
+That compared with flat trading on the benchmark Nikkei 225 index .n225.

 Reporting by Sam Nussey, Ritsuko Ando, Makiko Yamazaki; Editing by Stephen Coates